-M2M SIM cards are designed for sending and receiving data, rather than for voice calls and text messaging.
-Most M2M SIMs include more memory, are more durable, and are designed to last longer than consumer SIMs (up to a decade or more).
-They’re also made to endure harsher conditions such as extreme heat or cold — some can operate at temperatures as low as –40º F and as high as 221º F—and embedded M2M SIMs are able to withstand vibration and corrosion.
-That means they’ll keep working in situations such as connected mining equipment underground or agricultural soil sensors in the middle of a Kansas cornfield.
+M2M SIM cards are made to endure harsh conditions such as extreme heat or cold — some can operate at temperatures as low as –40º F and as high as 221º F. Embedded M2M SIMs can also withstand vibration and corrosion.
+They'll keep working even in connected mining equipment underground or agricultural soil sensors in the middle of a cornfield.

 Many M2M SIMs offer the advantage of multi-network connectivity, meaning that you aren’t tied to a single carrier network.
 Instead, devices can roam across geographical boundaries and connect automatically to the best local networks as they go.
 For example, a vehicle tracking device can stay connected as the truck driver travels from Calais to Istanbul.